evageck/Wyndo-QASECR/README.md

 1. **Business Analytics** involves analyzing data to make strategic decisions.
 In the context of the Wyndo project, this could involve analyzing user interactions, system performance data, and transactional metrics to enhance decision-making processes.

 2. **Application Development** is focused on creating, testing, and deploying applications.
-For Wyndo, this means developing a scalable and secure web or mobile application that meets the specified business requirements.
+For Wyndo, this means developing a scalable and secure website application that meets the specified business requirements.

 3. **DevOps** emphasizes automation and monitoring at all steps of software construction.
 For Wyndo, DevOps practices are crucial in managing the infrastructure, automating deployments via CI/CD pipelines, and ensuring high availability and minimal downtime.